brankas/core-sdk-android-sample/README.md

 ## Notes
 1. Do not forget to update the API Keys under **Constants** Class (These are provided by Brankas)
 2. Update the Github Credentials under the **build.gradle** project file to enable the access and download of the SDK.
 Any username or password will be suffice.
+If the Github account to be used has Two Factor Authentication, use **personal access token** instead of the account password.
+Ensure that the **personal access token** has no expiration for the download of the SDK to proceed.